 A team based in the Department, in collaboration with the Department of Materials and the Cancer Therapy Centre at the Christie Hospital, are using nanotechnology to enhance cancer therapy by exploiting the fact that high atomic number elements can interact strongly with radiation.

 The team has developed new alumina-based detector materials that contain ultra-small gold clusters.
 The radiation interaction with the clusters generates energetic electrons that can escape and transfer the interaction energy to the detector.

 - Bruce Hamilton

-The School is developing a family of robots that can operate in the air, underwater and both on and under the ground in a bid to explore radioactive areas.
+The Department is developing a family of robots that can operate in the air, underwater and both on and under the ground in a bid to explore radioactive areas.

 Decommissioning and clean-up of the UK's nuclear facilities is a multi-billion pound task that will take many decades to complete.
 It's a job that involves a number of unique technical engineering challenges.
 To meet these challenges we take a collaborative approach, using fundamental and applied research to find the most effective solutions.

 However, innovation also plays a key role too and off-the-shelf toy helicopters are often used to test a theory in the lab or if a dispensable method is needed in practice.